JuliaSymbolics/JuliaSymbolics.org/roadmap.md

 Symbolics.jl is the answer.
 Symbolics.jl is a pure Julia CAS which uses the Julia core library to its fullest.
-It is built from the ground up with performance in mind, with specialized structures for automatic simplification that achieves the performance of the most optimized C++ libraries.
-It exploits parallelism at every level, with the symbolic simplification able to exploit Julia's task-based multithreading to transforming symbolic equations back into parallelized Julia code.
+It is built from the ground up with performance in mind.
+We use specialized structures for automatic simplification to match the performance of the most fully optimized C++ libraries.
+It exploits parallelism at every level;
+our symbolic simplification takes advantage of Julia's task-based multithreading to transform symbolic equations into parallelized Julia code.

-This reconstruction of the idea of a CAS into Julia's type system is extendable in every direction.
-New term types enable fast symbolic arithmetic on non-standard algebras while extension libraries like ModelingToolkit build a bridge from symbolics to numerics.
-As the future of Julia looks bright, Symbolics.jl and its ecosystem will be the common foundation on which the next generation Domain-Specific Languages (DSLs) will be constructed, where all of these domains will be automatically updated and accelerated through the never ending growth of this system.
+This reconstruction of the idea of CAS in Julia's type system is entirely extensible.
+New term types enable fast symbolic arithmetic on standard and non-standard algebras; add-on libraries like ModelingToolkit build a bridge from symbolics to numerics.
+Symbolics.jl and its ecosystem will be the common foundation on which the next generation of Domain-Specific Languages (DSLs) will be constructed, automatically updated and accelerated through with the growth of this system.

 ## The Features of Symbolics.jl